shantnu/Path/content/god-uses-love-teach.md

 ---
-title: "God Doesn't use Beatings To Teach You About Love"
+title: "God / Divine / Universe Doesn't use Beatings To Teach You About Love"
 ---

-# God Doesn't use Beatings To Teach You About Love!
+# God / Divine / Universe  Doesn't use Beatings To Teach You About Love!

 ## The Hardest thing for me to understand